hcronk/oco_vistool/README.md

 layers (as of June 2021) into a separate CSV file.
 This relation CSV file is used for plotting and styling the output image.
 The parser used a copy of the wmts capabilities file which was downloaded into the code directory from: https://gibs.earthdata.nasa.gov/wmts/epsg4326/best/wmts.cgi?SERVICE=WMTS&REQUEST=GetCapabilities

+#### AWS functionality (Keys.csv file)
+When either GOES or Himawari is chosen as the desired sensor in the config JSON file, there will appear a required key, such as the "files_loc".
+Two options (as of July 2021) for this key are: "aws" and "local".
+If the user wants to use the AWS S3 NOAA bucket as the source of background imagery, one would need to provide a Keys.csv file in the code directory.
+The file must have 2 columns with names: aws_access_key_id,aws_secret_access_key.
+Then, the user should provide each of the keys under the corresponding columns.
+To have these keys, one would need to create an AWS account and then generate both keys (or have an account with these keys being active).
+Full instruction on this process can be found in the "Programmatic access" part of the AWS documentation: https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html

 Minimum command line call:
 `python oco_vistool.py`